HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 # End-users and client projects

 ## Documentation
-In addition to the already mentioned documentation, an end-user focused documentation is important.
+In addition to the already mentioned documentation, end-user focused documentation is important.
 A little checklist further below summarizes the most important information to be given as part of the documentation.

 ## Release Information
 While developers (most of the time) know the changes between various releases, it is important to document changes between releases for end-users.
 It turned out to be a good policy to have multiple categories of releases, like production releases, development releases, bug fix releases, etc. While each project may have different conventions here, the chosen convention should be explained, including its meaning in terms of changes to the project's [*API*](https://en.wikipedia.org/wiki/Application_programming_interface) and [*ABI*](https://en.wikipedia.org/wiki/Application_binary_interface).
 A clear numbering scheme like "major.minor.patch" can support this.
 For each release the *supported compilers*, *supported operating systems* and *required dependencies* should be listed.
 This helps avoiding frustrations on the user side.